Alexandria vs Speechify: Which Text-to-Speech Tool Is Better in 2026?

 • By Elliott Tong

-Alexandria is a reading platform with word-by-word synced highlighting built for desktop browsers, free up to 3x speed.
+Alexandria is a reading platform with word-by-word synced highlighting built for desktop browsers, free up to 5x speed.
 Speechify is a multi-platform text-to-speech app with AI voices and mobile support, free up to 1.5x speed.
-The key difference is that Alexandria is free to use at full speed; Speechify caps free users at 1.5x and charges $139/year for premium voices.
+The key difference on speed and pricing: Alexandria is free at full speed; Speechify caps free users at 1.5x and charges $139/year for premium voices.
+The deeper difference: Alexandria is the only tool in this comparison built for retention.
+It connects listening to knowledge extraction and spaced review.
+Speechify stops at playback.

 Key Facts